 Are you struggling with the simple desire to be content and happy?
-And, at the same time are you plagued with the feeling that you need to do more, achieve more, and be better?
+And at the same time, are you plagued with the feeling that you need to do more, achieve more, and be better?
 This, unfortunately, is a dangerous recipe that can often lead to depression and overall dissatisfaction with life.

 For some, the quest for personal growth or development starts when they have reached a point of exhaustion.
 For others, it is a life-long journey of curiosity and learning.

-Whether personal growth is a new idea for you or something which has been floating in your mind for ages, getting started on its path is frequently not the easiest thing to do.
+Whether personal growth is a new idea for you or something that has been floating in your mind for ages, getting started on its path is frequently not the easiest thing to do.
 And, for some, personal development can have a rather weird aftertaste.

 I hear you and truly understand where that comes from!
 That’s why, before we start, I would like to give a little background of some of the great minds who have devoted their lives to the subject.